gizat/ads-ea/Notes on geopandas.md

 # Notes on geopandas

-This are my notes on working with GeoPandas.
+Some notes on working with GeoPandas.

 1. Tidy up your tables with coordinates, so that each cell contains exactly one coordinate value.